mathcodes/mathcodes/README.md

 🔭 &nbsp;&nbsp;...looking for my next `job` in `frontend web development`.
 I'm open to related positions including entry-level opportunities!

-🛠&nbsp;&nbsp;...working on open-source project, `ContentForDevelopers.com`.
+🛠&nbsp;&nbsp;...working on open-source project, `ContentForDevelopers.com` as well as optimizing scalability and performance in the MANY apps I am re-deploying having previously been on Heroku.

 <!-- 📚&nbsp;&nbsp;...currently maintaining an open source repository for $\mathfrak{\color{orange}{Hacktoberfest}}$ -->